7 Mindfulness Exercises for Beginners to Transform Your Life

 It will give you space to express your thoughts on something physical that you can also refer to.
 After all, journaling has amazing benefits for mental health.

-So, if you’re curious, check out my post below about the benefits of journaling for mental health.
+So, if you’re curious, check out my post further below this post about the benefits of journaling for mental health.

-Thoughts that are all over the place can sometimes worm their way out via our mouths.
+Thoughts that are all over the place can sometimes worm their way out into how we talk and act.

-Do you ever have moments when you say something randomly and wonder, “Did I just say that?”.
-So yes, the things we say are a big deal.
+Do you ever have moments when you say something randomly and wonder, “Did I just think that?”
+So yes, the things you think can be a big deal.

 It can be as simple as instead of saying, “I can’t do this anymore,” to something like “I am trying to be more mindful and kinder to myself.
 That’s all that matters.”